Acquisition hooks

 if some_condition:

-# condition isn't met, so delete this event by not returning it
+# Delete event by not returning anything